 Starter acts as a timer switch of the circuit.
 It is also a small tube of 1 watt and contains Neon or argon gas inside it, and inside the tube, there is a metallic strip which can expand and flip back when it is subjected to heat.
 In short, it is a switch which is closed when it is heated and opened when it is cold.

 The metallic flip switch gets opened, or it does not connect the path.
 But when we switch on the Fluorescent light, a potential difference generates across both the glass tube(Tube of the fluorescent light and the tube of the starter).
 But the distance between the two electrodes of the Fluorescent light is much higher than the distance between the two terminals of the stater.
 So the gas inside the stater get heated immediately by the potential difference across it and because of this heat, the metallic strip expands and touch the other end, or it closes the path.
-In a result, current flows through the starter and not through the Fluorescent lamp Tube.
+As a result, current flows through the starter and not through the Fluorescent lamp Tube.

 See the Picture below.